 Short for “robot network,” botnets are a serious issue facing enterprise security today.
 In June 2022, a botnet dubbed “Mantis” targeted cybersecurity company Cloudflare, executing a widespread HTTPS Distributed Denial of Services (DDoS) attack affecting over 1,000 of the company’s customers.

-In the largest attack Cloudflare has ever seen, the Mantis botnet generated 26 million HTTPS requests per second with a mere 5,000 botnets made up of hijacked virtual machines and powerful servers.
+In the most significant attack, Cloudflare has ever seen, the Mantis botnet generated 26 million HTTPS requests per second with a mere 5,000 botnets made up of hijacked virtual machines and powerful servers.

 Although powerful, cyberattacks like the one orchestrated by the Mantis botnet are not uncommon.
 In fact, the number and volume of DDoS attacks is expected to double in 2022 compared to 2021, according to research from GCore.